-If you’ve recently found out that you are pregnant, you are probably trying to learn as much as you can about what you can expect during the upcoming months.
+If you’ve recently found out that you are pregnant, you are probably trying to learn as much as you can about what you can expect during the upcoming months including what you can and can’t eat.
 From reading books about pregnancy and attending childbirth classes to visiting your doctor regularly, there is a lot on your mind.
-When we feel preoccupied with so many things, it’s not uncommon to neglect our diet.
+When we feel preoccupied with so many things, it’s not uncommon to neglect our diet and what we eat.
 However, when expecting, you have to take even more care of your nutrition.
 Listed below are some foods you need to eat and some you need to avoid.

 Pregnant women need plenty of nutrients, the most important of which are iron, calcium, folic acid, and protein.
 For example, you need to double your intake of iron in order to supply your baby with oxygen.
 Calcium will build their bones and teeth, as well as vitamin D. Then, folic acid is a type of B vitamin that helps prevent birth defects in the brain and spinal cord.
 Finally, protein is a builder nutrient as it builds the baby’s organs.